mansuf/discord-ext-music/README.md

 - **All sources that [PyAV](https://github.com/PyAV-Org/PyAV) can handle** ([PyAV](https://github.com/PyAV-Org/PyAV) required)

 ## Usage

+**Dont expect everything is working, this project is still development**

 Official API is not available yet, but you can use this `AudioSource`:
 - `RawPCMAudio`